fusiondew/Xeverous.github.io/content/ttt/language_fundamentals/value_types.md

 - pointer to member of object: `a.*mp` if `a` is an rvalue and `mp` is a pointer to data member
 - (since C++17) all expressions designating temporary objects after temporary materialization: `X().n`

+##### What about `a ? b : c` ?

+Now, [this is complicated](http://en.cppreference.com/w/cpp/language/operator_other#Conditional_operator).
+Generally it will return lvalue if both `b` and `c` are lvalues and a prvalue if both `b` and `c` are prvalues.
+However, there are multiple possibilities for implicit convertions and the fact that you can do things like `str = x ? "ok" : throw std::logic_error()` where `"ok"` returns a literal and second expression returns `void` makes it even more complicated.
+Especailly when we combine it with bit fields.
+Convertions for both operands must be decided at compile time as the valueness is a language specification, not runtime decision.

+Basically avoid this ternary operator in unclear contexts.
+It's a pile of C backwards compability layers and multiple implicit convertion rules.
+If you are going to conditionally use copy/move constructor better wrap everything in standard `if`s and use explicit casts.

+SPOILER END

+SPOILER START

 ##### properties

 **glvalue** (general left value) (an object)